polkadot-developers/substrate-developer-hub.github.io/docs/glossary.md

 title: Glossary
 ---

-The purpose of this document is to provide short definitions for a collection of technical terms used in Fuchsia.
+The purpose of this document is to provide short definitions for a collection of technical terms used in Substrate.

 ### Adding new definitions